 Drone on Mars could be used for solar panel cleaning

-Stellar Shine: Solar Panel Drone Cleaning in Space & Martian Maintenance for NASA Rovers
+Stellar Shine: Drone Cleaning in Space & Martian Maintenance for NASA Rovers

 The idea of life on Mars has mesmerized mankind for centuries.
 Much remains to be discovered, but it is known that the atmosphere on Mars gradually coats solar panels in dust and reduces efficiency, just as it does here on earth. (photo: NASA/JPL-Caltech)